 Operating activities.
 Net cash provided by operating activities was \$4.2 million for the nine months ended September 30, 2023 and was primarily due to collection of the \$22.0 million arbitration award and changes in our working capital, partially offset by non-cash charges including stock-based compensation.
-Net cash used in operating activities was \$21.6 million for the nine months ended September 30, 2022 and was primarily due to our net loss and changes in our working capital, partially offset by non-cash charges including stock-based compensation.
+Net cash used in operating activities was \$21.6 million \$2.5 million and \$5.0 million for the nine three months ended September 30, 2022 March 31, 2024 and 2023, respectively, and was primarily due to our net loss and changes in our working capital, partially offset by non-cash charges including stock-based compensation.